An insight into the program

-Your report is posted in the Private Inquiries section, tagged [Vulnerability Report], or otherwise reported to the Team.
+Your information is posted in the Private Inquiries section, tagged [Vulnerability Report], or otherwise reported to the Team.

-If no instant assessment is possible, a Team member will initially recognize your submission and notify members responsible for handling security issues and take preliminary actions to make sure the responsible disclosure process is correctly followed.
+If no instant assessment is possible, a Team member will initially recognize your report, notify members responsible for handling security issues and take preliminary actions to make sure the disclosure process is correctly followed.

 Following internal analysis, the Team will inform you whether your submission is confirmed, invalid, or no fix is expected.

-In case of rejection, we recommend delaying public disclosure (if applicable) by at least 7 days to mitigate risk of mistaken or hostile responses.
+In the case of rejection, we recommend delaying public disclosure (if applicable) by at least 7 days to mitigate risk of mistaken responses.
 If necessary, you can attempt to reach individual Team members personally via details provided at https://mybb.com/about/team/.

-Team members might ask for additional details related to the report or disclosure process.
-During and after the solution development the patch details may be forwarded to you to verify that all vulnerabilities will be properly addressed in the upcoming solution.
+You may be asked for additional details related to the report or disclosure process.
+During and after the solution development, the patch details may be forwarded to you to verify that all vulnerabilities will be properly addressed in the upcoming solution.

 You will be notified once the software version addressing the issue is released.

 MyBB aims to promote security research and increase security awareness.
-If you have published, or intend to publish, an analysis externally after all issues have been resolved, we encourage you to point us to these resources.
+If you have published — or intend to publish — an analysis, article or summary after all issues have been resolved, we encourage you to point us to these resources.

-We recommend delaying the publication by at least 14 days starting from the day the solutions were officially published to give administrators time to update their installations before exploitation methods are widely known.
+We recommend delaying the publication by at least 14 days starting from the day the solutions were officially published to give administrators time to update their installations before exploitation techniques are widely known.